Rock Out at When We Were Young in Las Vegas

 Eat, Drink and Dance at an Outdoor Festival

-October is a month for big events in Las Vegas.
-The RiSE Festival is October 7-8 with food, drink, live music and a nighttime lantern release into the sky over the Mojave Desert near Jean.
-Reggae Rise Up brings together art, food and music by the likes of Slightly Stoopid, Rebelution and Stick Figure at the Las Vegas Events Center October 7-9.
-The Downtown Brew Festival is October 22 at the Clark County Government Center Amphitheater with at least 200 beers to sample from more than 60 breweries.
-The WhiskeyX is October 29 on the Cosmopolitan's rooftop pool deck with music by St. Paul and the Broken Bones and a variety of whiskey samples.
+October is a month for fun outdoor events in Las Vegas.
+The RiSE Festival is October 6-7 with food, drink, live music and a nighttime lantern release into the sky over the Mojave Desert near Jean.
+Reggae Rise Up brings together art, food and music by the likes of Slightly Stoopid, Rebelution and Sublime with Rome at the Las Vegas Events Center October 6-8.
+The Downtown Brew Festival is October 7 at the Clark County Government Center Amphitheater with at least 200 beers to sample from more than 60 breweries.

 See a Comic Perform in Las Vegas